VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Functions and arguments
 =======================

-What we have looked at so far as simple calculations and equality/inequality checks.
+What we have looked at so far are simple calculations and equality/inequality checks.
 These are somewhat special, because the deviate from the "normal way" of doing things in R. Normally, you use functions in R. Using the basic addition shown above, you would write: